 - Level 1 two days (Refresher Clinics also count)

 - Level 2 one day

-- o Level 3 one day of new 2015 EA syllabus which includes attendance
+- Level 3 one day of new 2015 EA syllabus which includes attendance

 - Steward, Jumping Clinic one day

 - Jumping Course Design Clinic one day

-would be recognised as equivalent to FEI Level 1 (note under the new FEI Education System 2016, this would also be known as FEI National level).
+would be recognised as equivalent to FEI Level 1 once additional FEI requirements have been attained. (note under the new FEI EducationSystem 2016, this would also be known as FEI National level).